Before doctoral students can begin work on their doctoral dissertations, they must successfully complete their doctoral candidacy requirements

 - must not have served as external examiner in candidate’s program in the past two years.

-Thesis oral examination policies and rules
+Thesis oral examination policies and rules for MA (Thesis-based) and PhD students

 The Graduate Program Director or his or her designate will serve as the Department’s Neutral Chair.
 Normally, the Neutral Chair will be a member of the Political Science Department’s Graduate Committee and will normally not be in the same field as the examinee.